Soviet atomic bomb project: World War II and accelerated feasibility

-The 1942 Russian report on the feasibility of uranium titled: Disposition No. 2352: "On the organization of work on uranium.
+The 1942 Soviet report on the feasibility of uranium titled: Disposition No. 2352: "On the organization of work on uranium.

-After a strong lobbying of Russian scientists, the Soviet government initially set up a commission that was to address the "uranium problem" and investigate the possibility of chain reaction and isotope separation.
-The Uranium Problem Commission was ineffective because the German invasion of Soviet Union eventually limited the focus on research, as Russia became engaged in a bloody conflict along the Eastern Front for the next four years.
+After a strong lobbying of Soviet scientists, the Soviet government initially set up a commission that was to address the "uranium problem" and investigate the possibility of chain reaction and isotope separation.
+The Uranium Problem Commission was ineffective because the German invasion of Soviet Union eventually limited the focus on research, as the Soviet Union became engaged in a bloody conflict along the Eastern Front for the next four years.
 The Soviet atomic weapons program had no significance, and most work was unclassified as the papers were continuously published as public domain in academic journals.

-Joseph Stalin, the Soviet leader, had mostly disregarded the atomic knowledge possessed by the Russian scientists as had most of the scientists working in the metallurgy and mining industry or serving in the Soviet Armed Forces technical branches during the World War II's eastern front in 1940–42.
+Joseph Stalin, the Soviet leader, had mostly disregarded the atomic knowledge possessed by Soviet scientists as he had most of his available scientists working in the metallurgy and mining industry or serving in the Soviet Armed Forces technical branches during the eastern front in 1940–1942.

-In 1940–42, Georgy Flyorov, a Russian physicist serving as an officer in the Soviet Air Force, noted that despite progress in other areas of physics, the German, British, and American scientists had ceased publishing papers on nuclear science.
+In 1940–1942, Georgy Flyorov, a Russian physicist serving as an officer in the Soviet Air Force, noted that despite progress in other areas of physics, the German, British, and American scientists had ceased publishing papers on nuclear science.
 Clearly, they each had active secret research programs.
 The dispersal of Soviet scientists had sent Abram Ioffe's Radium Institute from Leningrad to Kazan; and the wartime research program put the "uranium bomb" programme third, after radar and anti-mine protection for ships.
 Kurchatov had moved from Kazan to Murmansk to work on mines for the Soviet Navy.

 In April 1942, Flyorov directed two classified letters to Stalin, warning him of the consequences of the development of atomic weapons: "the results will be so overriding [that] it won't be necessary to determine who is to blame for the fact that this work has been neglected in our country."
 The second letter, by Flyorov and Konstantin Petrzhak, highly emphasized the importance of a "uranium bomb": "it is essential to manufacture a uranium bomb without a delay."

-Upon reading the Flyorov letters, Stalin immediately pulled Russian physicists from their respective military services and authorized an atomic bomb project, under engineering physicist Anatoly Alexandrov and nuclear physicist Igor V. Kurchatov.
+Upon reading the Flyorov letters, Stalin immediately pulled Soviet physicists from their respective military services and authorized an atomic bomb project, under engineering physicist Anatoly Alexandrov and nuclear physicist Igor V. Kurchatov.
 For this purpose, the Laboratory No. 2 near Moscow was established under Kurchatov.
 Kurchatov was chosen in late 1942 as the technical director of the Soviet bomb program; he was awed by the magnitude of the task but was by no means convinced of its utility against the demands of the front.
 Abram Ioffe had refused the post as he was too old, and recommended the young Kurchatov.